johnkueh/nextjs-google-creds/README.md

-Example project to show how to use Google Credentials with a Next.js project
+Example project to show how to use Google Vision API with Google Credentials with a Next.js project

 ### WIP